dpays/esteem8app.github.io/docs/strategies/Strategy-planner.md

 ## Introduction

-An optimal strategy is a strategy that take less effort to accomplish an objective.
+An optimal strategy is a strategy that take less efforts to accomplish an objective.

 * Strategy must be realist and composed of directives that can be nested.
-* Directives must be optimally allocated within the path to achieve an objective.
+* Directives must be optimally allocated along the path to achieve an objective.

 ## Principles